-The short circuit detection circuit monitors the voltage on each channel and disables faulty channels, which are detected above the programmed short circuit threshold.
-There are three selectable levels of short circuit threshold (3.6V, 4.8V and 5.85V) that can be programmed through the Configuration Register 0x08 bits 0 and 1.
-When an LED becomes shorted, the action taken is described in Table 1.
-The default short circuit threshold is 5V.
-The detection of this failure mode can be disabled via Register 0x08; see Table 2B for additional information.
+The short circuit detection circuit monitors the voltage on each channel and disables faulty channels which are detected above the programmed short circuit threshold.

+There are three selectable levels of short circuit threshold (3.6V, 4.8V, and 5.85V) that can be programmed through the Configuration Register 0x08.
+When an LED becomes shorted, the action taken is described in Table 2.
+The default short circuit threshold is 5.85V.
+The detection of this failure mode can be disabled via Register 0x08.